 If the allegations raised are against other children, the school should follow the Trust's Sexual Violence and Sexual Harassment Policy.
-Please also see the school's anti-bullying policies for more details on procedures to minimise the risk of peer on peer abuse.
+Please also see the school's anti-bullying policies for more details on procedures to minimise the risk of child on child abuse.